25 Critical Thinking Apps For Extended Student Learning

 “Understand and appreciate the linguistic richness of Shakespeare’s plays with the original play text, broken into easily digested ‘bits’.
 In-line translation helps you to understand difficult words and phrases within the context of the original play text.

-Each title includes hours of high-resolution animation with professional audio soundtrack, helping you to decode and comprehend Shakespeare’s fertile prose quickly and efficiently.
+Each title includes hours of high-resolution animation with a professional audio soundtrack, helping you to decode and comprehend Shakespeare’s fertile prose quickly and efficiently.
 The text, presented side-by-side with animated action, is easy to follow with portions of text being highlighted as they are spoken in the play.
 The integrated combination of text, audio and graphics is designed to facilitate learners of varying abilities and learning styles.”

 10. Literary Analysis Guide